-90’s R&B will always be remembered as the golden era of R&B, but there was something unique about the 2000’s.
-Hip Hop and R&B at this point were essentially interchangable at this point when it came to the beats and many producers attempted to take over both genres at once.
+The 90’s will always be remembered as the golden era of R&B, but there was something unique about the 2000’s.
+Hip Hop and R&B were essentially interchangeable at this point when it came to the beats, and many producers attempted to take over both genres at once.
 Remember Lil Jon’s crunk sound?
 What about Kanye West’s soulful sound?
 You had so many producers that were in demand and everyone brought something fresh to the table.
 YouKnowIGotSoul attempts to rank the super producers for their work in R&B.

 How are the producers being ranked?
 Of course chart success heavily influenced where each producer landed, but we also factored in impact and longevity.
 So even though we love Lil Jon for the work he did in R&B, he just didn’t have enough material to be considered for this list.

 Notable hits: Ne-Yo “So Sick”, Beyonce “Irreplaceable”, Chris Brown “With You”

 The Norwegian producers were only involved with R&B projects for about 3 years before moving on to the Pop world, but they had a dominating run with their simplistic production.
 Remember that harp they used in almost all their songs?
 It was on basically every single they did with Ne-Yo on his first 3 albums and they were all successful.

 Notable hits: Mya “Case Of The Ex”, Rihanna “Umbrella”, Beyonce “Single Ladies (Put a Ring on It)”

 Trick Stewart was rather quiet in the early 2000’s, but his music reached new heights when he linked up with his production partner The-Dream.
 You couldn’t go anywhere without hearing the “Radio Killa” tag.
 Their impact was so big at the time that it even opened the door for The-Dream’s solo career.